Doctor Answers: How to Treat Prostatitis Without Antibiotics?

 11) Pygeum

-Pygeum grows primarily in Africa and is commonly called the African prune tree.
-Pygeum bark has traditionally been used for the treatment of urinary and prostate problems.
+Pygeum, sourced from the African prune tree, is frequently paired with saw palmetto for a synergistic effect.
 It is incorporated in many prostate supplements and combined with saw palmetto and other nutrients for a synergistic effect.

 Pygeum does not seem to affect the prostate with quite the same action mechanism as saw palmetto, although it is similar.